 Also, unlike essential oils, a plethora of hard scientific research indicates that cannabinoids can have tangible medicinal benefits.
 For example, the 2018 study suggests that cannabinoids can be effective at mitigating pain.
 Another study from 2016 found that CBD’s anti-inflammatory properties can be used to treat arthritis in rats.

 CBD oil is taken for a myriad of reasons.
 Some people use it to help with chronic pain, and others use it for mood regulation.
 Many people who struggle with various forms of insomnia find that CBD can help them get some much-needed sleep.

-Order an Elon Starter Kit today, and see for yourself how sublime CBD can be!
+Order a Starter Bundle today, and see for yourself how sublime CBD can be!